 And as Asians increasingly move into my local area, they alter the texture of life and bring alien languages.

 There are exceptions to every rule; but from an Anglo-identitarian and individual standpoint, the Asian colonisation of Australia has yielded net negative consequences.

 Which is what makes the following revelation notable: I thoroughly enjoyed visiting Japan earlier in January.
 From my perspective (albeit constrained by the limitations of anecdote), I admired Japanese people, their culture, and their enduring affinities to one another.

 True, there aren’t many Japanese in Australia–Chinese and Indians are far more overwhelming in quantity–so something exclusive to Japanese people might’ve contributed to why I preference them abroad over Asian-Australians.
-But many Australian travellers have fond memories of China and India; despite their simultaneous sense on a deeply subconscious level, that growing Chinese and Indian populations in Australia are inducing a national loss.
+But many Australian travellers have fond memories of China and India, despite many feeling on a deeply subconscious level, that Chinese and Indian populations in Australia are inducing a national loss.
 Thus, more than specifically Japanese attributes were at play when making my conclusion.

 This finding directed me towards an inner monologue that ambitioned to answer: what are the overarching reasons I prefer Asians in Asia (Asian-Asians) over Asians in Australia?

 First, Asian-Asians are more rooted to what truly matters: their homes, people and culture.
 While Japanese can never be my people, there is something profound to be said about these characteristics: they ensure one carries a higher commitment to their environment around them, and appropriately works for a greater purpose that extends beyond themselves.